jim-easterbrook/Photini/src/doc/other/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^

 Most of the dependencies required for Photini's optional features can also be installed with pip_.
-They are specified as one or more "extras" in square brackets:
+Many are specified as one or more "extras" in square brackets:

 .. tabs::
     .. code-tab:: none Linux/MacOS